wp-plugins/tabby-responsive-tabs/readme.txt

 == Screenshots ==

-1. On a desktop browser the content is displayed within a tabbed interface.
+1. On a desktop browser the content is displayed within tabs.
-2. When the browser width is below the size set in the media query, the tabs are replaced by an accordion interface.
+1. When the browser width is below the size set in the media query, the tabs are replaced by an accordion.

 == Changelog ==